facebookarchive/cargo-guppy/tools/determinator/README.md

 to them.

 The determinator is desiged to be used in the
-[Libra Core workspace](https://github.com/libra/libra), which is one such monorepo.
+[Diem Core workspace](https://github.com/diem/diem), which is one such monorepo.

 ## Examples